Gavin de Becker: Career

 His 2008 book, Just 2 Seconds, has been described as a guide for protectors of at-risk people, focusing on five key lessons for those responsible for protecting others.
 It also includes summaries of incidents from the last several decades for training and analysis.
 Co-authors of the book are Tom Taylor and Jeff Marquart.

-In March 2019, de Becker, who has worked for Jeff Bezos, accused the Saudi Arabian government of hacking Bezos' phone after the National Enquirer published a story about Bezos's extramarital affair.
+In March 2019, de Becker, who has worked for Jeff Bezos, accused the Saudi Arabian government of hacking Bezos' phone after the National Enquirer published a story about Bezos' extramarital affair.
 According to the BBC, de Becker, as Bezos' top security staffer, "linked the hack to The Washington Posts coverage of the murder of Saudi writer Jamal Khashoggi at the Saudi consulate in Istanbul."
 The Daily Beast ran an op-ed, in which de Becker explained the matter of the Saudi hack in detail.
 Journalist Brad Stone explored whether the Saudi hack was linked in any way to a National Enquirer article about Bezos having an affair.
-United Nations Special Rapporteur Agnes Callamard conducted an investigation of the Saudi hack.
+United Nations Special Rapporteur Agnès Callamard conducted an investigation of the Saudi hack.
 In a public statement, she referred to information that suggested a WhatsApp account belonging to Crown Prince Mohammed bin Salman was used to deploy digital spyware on Bezos' phone "in an effort to influence, if not silence" The Washington Posts reporting on the kingdom.
 A United Nations report noted that "the iPhone infiltration occurred from May to June in 2018, when the phones of Jamal Khashoggi's associates, Yahya Assiri and Omar Abdulaziz, were also hacked, allegedly using malware called Pegasus."
-The UN experts stated: "During the same period, Mr. Bezos was widely targeted in Saudi social media as an alleged adversary of the Kingdom.
+The United Nations experts stated, "During the same period, Mr. Bezos was widely targeted in Saudi social media as an alleged adversary of the Kingdom.
 This was part of a massive, clandestine online campaign against Mr. Bezos and Amazon, apparently targeting him principally as the owner of The Washington Post."

 Political donations

 De Becker has donated to both Democrats and Republicans in the past.
 In 2019, he supplied New York Governor Andrew Cuomo's re-election campaign with $5,000.
 In 2022, he contributed $5,000 to Wisconsin Republican Senator Ron Johnson's re-election campaign.
 Also in 2022, he gave Duke Aiona a total of $6,000 for his bid to become Governor of Hawaii.

-In 2023, he donated $4.5 million to the Super-PAC that supports Robert F. Kennedy Jr.'s 2024 presidential campaign.

-In 2024, de Becker donated $10 million to the Super-PAC that supports Robert F. Kennedy Jr.'s 2024 presidential campaign, then had $9.65 million returned to him.
+In 2023, he donated $4.5 million to the Super PAC that supported Robert F. Kennedy Jr.'s 2024 presidential campaign.
+In 2024, de Becker donated $10 million to the same Super PAC, then had $9.65 million returned to him.
 De Becker and the American Values Political Action Committee both confirm that this was "bridge funding", meaning it could be returned if it was not needed or used.